jshrdt/lt2326-h24-wa_modeling/README.md

 After fixing label encoding, test results were consistent when re-testing the same model.
 Performance for the model as-is caps around 16% (1), which is the baseline for always predicting the most frequent arttype in the data (101/630 items in the test set).

-To improve performance with minimal changes, I tried different layers and functions (additional linear layer of size 105*105/10, tanh, leakyrelu) and experimented with the hyper parameters.
+To improve performance with minimal changes, I tried different layers and functions (additional linear layer of size (105*105/10), tanh, leakyReLU) and experimented with the hyper parameters.
 Once or twice, results were high for tanh but varied greatly.
 Decreasing the learning rate generally lead to loss continuing to decrease, but no improvement in performance.
-I landed on the following, which was not completely reliable either, but got varying and often times higher results than the base architecture (2):
+I landed on the following, which was not completely reliable either, and loss seems to stagnate very early on, but it got varying and often times higher results than the base architecture (2):

 #### Changes:

 - replaced Maxpool2d layer with nn.AdaptiveAvgPool2d((50,50)), also changes hidden layer size to 50*50 (prev: 105*105)
-- swapped out relu for nn.Sigmoid()
+- swapped out ReLU for nn.Sigmoid()
 - (changed attribute names: self.maxpool2d -> self.pool, self.relu -> self.activfunc for easy switching between architectures for comparison, added keywords for bonus part ! to config/model/train function, set ("bonusA": "True") in config for avgpool + sigmoid version)

 #### Condensed output